 The action-thriller was followed by Scott Charles Stewart's Priest, which brought in $504,000 at no. 5.
 The horror/thriller stars Paul Bettany, Cam Gigandet, Maggie Q, Karl Urban, and Lily Collins.

 Up one spot at no. 6, Ginnifer Goodwin and Kate Hudson's Something Borrowed scored $421,000.

 Next in line were, Carlos Saldanha's Rio, featuring the voices of Jesse Eisenberg and Anne Hathaway, with $341k (down one spot) at no. 7, and Paula Patton and Angela Bassett's Jumping the Broom with $275,000 at no. 8.

 Rounding out the top twelve were Reese Witherspoon-Robert Pattinson-Christoph Waltz's Water for Elephants with $248,000, Woody Allen-Owen Wilson's Midnight in Paris with $80,000, AnnaSophia Robb's Soul Surfer with $77,000, Tyler Perry's Madea's Big Happy Family with $72,000.

 Among the top-twelve movies, Midnight in Paris had by far the highest per-theater average, $13,471.
 Soul Surfer had the lowest, $79.

-Also among the top twelve, Rio posted the highest Monday-to-Tuesday drop-off rate, -36 percent.
-Something Borrowed and Madea’s Big Happy Family were the only two movies to post attendance increases, +1 and +4 percent, respectively.
+Also among the top twelve, Rio posted the highest Monday-to-Tuesday drop-off rate, down 36 percent.
+Something Borrowed and Madea's Big Happy Family were the only two movies to post attendance increases, up 1 and up 4 percent, respectively.

 Photo: Pirates of the Caribbean: On Stranger Tides (Peter Mountain / Disney Enterprises)